 An artists work eventually does become more of an effortless, joyful responding and surrendering to the Source of their inspiration and spontaneous creative flow with this idea and approach in mind.
 It is through the stillness portal that we can access truly inspired art, the kind of art that will timelessly and eternally heal and transform the world into a peaceful and loving home for all living beings.
 This is the power of audio and visual impression.
 It is important, the kind of art we make.
 It is important the quality of mind that is creating.

-For ART as Spiritual Practice; Painting, Writing, Poetry, Odissi Indian Classical Dance classes, workshops and retreats contact Sheena: email@example.com ph: 306 881 8949.
-For Flamenco classes and performance, contact Kari Alba (in photo above) @ Alma Flamenca Music and Dance Saskatoon.
+For Odissi Indian Classical Dance classes in Kaslo, workshops or retreats contact Sheena, email@example.com.
+For Flamenco classes in Saskatchewan and performance, contact Kari Alba (in photo above) @ Alma Flamenca Music and Dance Saskatoon.